 Yes, provided they are delivered by an RTO and listed on training.gov.au under the correct qualification code (for example, CHC53315 Diploma of Mental Health or CHC43315 Certificate IV in Mental Health).

 Online courses must follow the same quality and assessment standards as face-to-face programs.
-The Department of Education confirms that online and blended learning are fully recognised delivery modes under Australian training legislation.
+The Department of Education recognises online and blended learning as fully valid delivery modes under Australian training arrangements.

 That means you can study mental health online and graduate with the same nationally recognised credential as on-campus learners.